Resources for Program Student Associations

 Financial Services

 Official Program Student Associations have access to DSC financial services through the Co-Chair for Business.
-Deposits are credited to the program's DSC program allocation under the control of the DSC Program Representative(s) for that program.
-Additional monies remaining at the end of the fiscal year (not regular program allocation monies) can be carried forward upon request by .
+Deposits are credited to the program’s DSC program allocation under the control of the DSC Program Representative(s) for that program.
+Additional monies remaining at the end of the fiscal year (not regular program allocation monies) can be carried forward upon request by the end of the spring semester.
 For more information about financial procedures, see Bylaw 6.1.d.